Isetta-Team/Isetta-Website-Raw/docs/interviews/CaseyMuratori-interview.md

 There are two fundamental problems in game engine development that I think set it apart from a lot of other types of development.
 The first one is that it is not a stateable problem in any way.
 Half of everything that programming does in the past or today looks a lot like stdin /stdout [^1].
 You can phrase it as "here are the set of inputs, and here are the set of outputs that come out of it."
 So most of the things that programmers are used to thinking about are "I'm working on deep learning[^2].
 Here's a set of input images and a set of output tuned neural net parameters.
 How do I make the best translation between these two things?"
 Or, "I'm a natural language processing person, here's all the corpus[^3] I want in and here are the noun tags I want out, or the sentence tags I want."

-[^1]: stdin and stdout are the functions that handle program input/output in the standard library of the C programming language
+[^1]: **stdin** and **stdout** are the functions that handle program input/output in the standard library of the C programming language

-[^2]: Deep learning is a machine learning technique that teaches computers to do what comes naturally to humans: learn by example.
+[^2]: **Deep learning** is a machine learning technique that teaches computers to do what comes naturally to humans: learn by example.
 Deep learning is a key technology behind driverless cars, enabling them to recognize a stop sign or to distinguish a pedestrian from a lamppost.

 [^3]: In linguistics, a corpus or text corpus is a large and structured set of texts.

-[^4]: During natural language processing, words are tagged to their specific "word classes" like nouns, verbs, and adjectives.

 I think one of the biggest challenges for an early game engine programmer is making the leap from input-output thinking to this amorphous system.
 It's very confusing how that happens at first, because even though you're not necessarily aware of it, everything you've ever done prior to that looks a lot more like this input-output phrasing.
 One of the really good things that you can do at first is to try to figure out the "core loop" of a game engine; the golden differentiator of a simulation.
 In a flight simulator or a game, they look like this real-time loop where I have a set of entities (each with their own states) and I go through a simulation to change those states.
 That's a certain process.
 I then go through a way of presenting those things, and then I return to the beginning.